 There are four distinct groups within the S-scale community, namely "American Flyer" (typically abbreviated as "A.F." or "AF", sometimes also called "tin plate" especially when referring to pre-war items), "hi-rail", "scale" (usually referring to standard-gauge track), and "narrow-gauge".
 All model in S-scale, or the 1:64 ratio, but with some slightly different flavors.
 Because of the American Flyer roots, there are a lot of people who still have and perhaps operate original A.C.
 Gilbert American Flyer products.
 Lionel now owns the American Flyer brand name, and they continue to manufacture products under that name.
 These are compatible with the older A.C.
 Gilbert A.F. products.
 "Scale" modeling covers both standard-gauge and narrow-gauge.
 This is similar to the popular HO-scale.
 Models have finer details and are more delicate.

 The significant difference between A.F. and scale is that A.F. uses the larger knuckle, or claw, coupler and deep-flanged wheels.
 The couplers are incompatible with Kadee-style couplers used by scale modelers.
 The deep-flanged wheels are incompatible with scale turnouts, and, depending on the rail height, with some track.
 A.F. modelers usually also enjoy the A.C.
 Gilbert style of accessories, such as animated structures and signs.
 The "hi-rail" group of modelers fit in between true A.F. modelers and true scale modelers.
 These are usually people who started off in American Flyer and are slowly transitioning to more scale-like modeling.
 The modeling style is an individual choice; whatever gives you the greatest enjoyment out of this hobby.
-All flavors are actively supported within the S-scale community.
+All flavors are actively supported within the S-scale community and by the NASG.

-As a side note, lest you think these issues are unique to S-scale only, N-scale used Rapido couplers that are incompatible with the Micro-Trains or Kadee-style couplers, as well as deep-flanged wheels; HO-scale used to have the old horn-hook couplers that are also incompatible with Kadee-style couplers; O-scale is very similar to S-scale, in that it, too, has claw-style couplers that are incompatible with Kadee-style O-scale couplers and deep-flanged wheels (and O-scale has the issue with their rail being a scale five feet wide, not the correct 4' 8-1/2", and that traditional O-scale uses a center, third rail to conduct electricity).
+As a side note, lest you think these issues are unique to S-scale only, N-scale used Rapido couplers that are incompatible with the Micro-Trains or Kadee-style couplers, as well as deep-flanged wheels; HO-scale used to have the old horn-hook couplers that are also incompatible with Kadee-style couplers; O-scale is very similar to S-scale, in that it, too, has claw-style couplers that are incompatible with Kadee-style O-scale couplers and deep-flanged wheels (and O-scale has the issue with their rail gauge being five feet wide, not the correct 4' 8-1/2", and that traditional O-scale uses a center, third rail to conduct electricity).

 There is also a small group of S-scale modelers who use the Proto:64 standard for track and wheels.
 This standard uses an exact down-sizing of the real track dimensions.
 This requires very accurate track components and track-laying disciplines, and matching exact-size wheels on both locomotives and cars.
 There are a few companies that make Proto:64 parts.
 If done with the required accuracy, this will yield very realistic-looking track and wheels.